Christianization of Lithuania: Vacillation between East and West

 Mindaugas' successors did not express enough interest in following in his footsteps.
 There were decades of vacillation between the Latin and the Orthodox options.
 "For Gediminas and Algirdas, retention of paganism provided a useful diplomatic tool and weapon... that allowed them to use promises of conversion as a means of preserving their power and independence".
 Grand Duke Algirdas had pursued an option of "dynamic balance".
 Throughout his reign, he teased both Avignon and Constantinople with the prospects of a conversion; several unsuccessful attempts were made to negotiate the conversion of Lithuania.

 To avoid further clashes with the Teutonic Order, in 1349, Lithuanian co-ruler Kęstutis started the negotiations with Pope Clement VI for the conversion and had been promised royal crowns for himself and his sons.
 Algirdas willingly remained aside of the business and dealt with the order in the Ruthenian part of the state.
 The intermediary in the negotiations, Polish King Casimir III, made an unexpected assault on Volhynia and Brest in October 1349 that ruined Kęstutis' plan.
 During the Polish-Lithuanian war for Volhynia, King Louis I of Hungary offered a peace agreement to Kęstutis on 15 August 1351, according to which Kęstutis obliged himself to accept Christianity and provide the Kingdom of Hungary with military aid, in exchange of the royal crown.
-Kęstutis confirmed the agreement by performing a pagan ritual to convince the other side.
+Kęstutis confirmed the agreement by performing a pagan ritual (killing a bull by throwing a knife at it) to convince the other side.
 In fact, Kęstutis had no intentions to abide the agreement and ran away on his way to Buda.

-By the 14th century, the Grand Duchy of Lithuania had emerged as a successor to Kievan Rus in the western part of its dominions.
+By the 14th century, the Grand Duchy of Lithuania had emerged as a successor to Kievan Rus' in the western part of its dominions.
 Although its sovereign was pagan, the majority of the population was Slavic and Orthodox.
 To legitimize their rule in these areas, the Lithuanian royalty frequently married into the Orthodox Rurikid aristocracy of Eastern Europe.
 As a result, some Lithuanian rulers were baptised into Eastern Orthodoxy either as children (Švitrigaila) or adults.
-The first one was Vaišelga, son and heir of Mindaugas, who took monastic vows at an Orthodox monastery in Lavrashev near Novgorodok and later established a convent there.
+The first one was Vaišelga, son and heir of Mindaugas, who took monastic vows at an Orthodox monastery in Lavrashev, near Novgorodok, and later established a convent there.